 Belltable, Limerick (220) W 7.7m D9m H 6m

 The network pools resources in order to share touring work.
-The pooling of resources can often mean sharing travel expenses across the 10 partners, using a collective pot of money to assist a company to make work that otherwise could not be funded by one venue alone, pooling finances to ensure that audience’s needs are met by commissioning work.
+The pooling of resources can often mean sharing travel expenses across the 10 partners, using a collective fund to assist a company to make work that otherwise could not be funded by one venue alone, pooling finances to ensure that audience’s needs are met by commissioning work.